Do you know what spreads faster than a contagious disease or a wildfire? The answer is: myths. One such myth is – dandruff is contagious.

 Dandruff or seborrheic dermatitis is caused due to the overgrowth of a yeast-like fungus called Malassezia (2).
 This fungus naturally occurs in all warm-blooded animals, including humans.
 It feeds on the natural oils or scalp sebum.
 As a result, white and oily flakes may clump together and flake off as dandruff from the scalp.

 While Malassezia may cause dandruff, there are multiple factors responsible for promoting its overgrowth.
 This includes using harsh products, frequent combing, shampooing, stress, weakened immune system, exposure to sunlight, and hormonal changes.

-Dandruff and seborrheic dermatitis are the same conditions.
+Seborrheic dermatitis is a skin condition that affects the scalp and causes dandruff.
 They have the same features and respond to the same treatment.
 However, the severity and the area they affect might differ.
 Seborrheic dermatitis is an inflammatory skin condition that affects the seborrheic areas of your body, including the scalp.
 It may also affect other body parts, like the face, upper chest, and the area around the ear and the neck.
-When on the scalp, it is commonly called dandruff (3).
+When on the scalp and is accompanied by mild flaking and inflammation, it is commonly called dandruff (3).

 Often, due to the lack of proper information and proper scientific research, myths are circulated about dandruff and its side effects.
 In the next section, we have debunked some of those common myths.

 Truth: No, poor hygiene does not cause dandruff.
 In fact, over-shampooing and frequent brushing can trigger dandruff.
 On the other hand, not shampooing regularly can also cause product buildup, oily scalp, and excess dead skin cells, triggering Malassezia overgrowth, causing dandruff and scalp acne.